mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 <i>Deep Ultraviolet Fluoresence Images of Cancerous and Non-cancerous Breast Tissue</i>

 Welcome to the MUSE Breast Tissue Image Dataset. <br>
-This repository currently contains anonymized stitched images of breast tissue.
+This repository currently contains anonymized stitched images of breast tissue collected in the Joint Biomedical Engineering Dept. of **Marquette University** and the **Medical College of Wisconsin**.
 If you wish to learn about the methods of which this image dataset was collected, please refer to our publications folder.

+If you wish to obtain the unstitched version of the images, please email bing.yu@marquette.edu

 ## News